-While budgeting is not necessarily anyone’s favorite part of the financial planning process, it’s important because it quickly uncovers opportunities and problem areas.
+While budgeting is not necessarily anyone’s favorite part of the financial planning process, it’s essential because it quickly uncovers opportunities and problem areas.

 The budgeting process is essential to paving a better financial future for yourself.
 Although there are many approaches to creating a budget, we’ve compiled the most important steps here: